Issif/cercat/README.md

 - **SLACKICONURL**: Slack Icon (Avatar) URL
 - **SLACKUSERNAME**: Slack Username
 - **REGEXP**: Regexp to match, if empty, '.*' is used.
 Use Golang regexp format
-- **WORKERS**: Number of workers for consuming feed from CertStream

 ## Run